tclatos/genai-blueprint/IDEAS.md

-# Ideas around evolition of the Tk and Bleuprint
+# Ideas around evolution of the Tk and Bleuprint

 ## Hybrid search extension to genai_tk/core/embeddings_store.py
 - use BM25S + Spacy (but configurable)